anon-blue/anon.blue/README.txt

  police gonna hat e me becaues imp brown

-                                               can icThere is a certain uneffiab le harmony to us all.
+                             shhshzh           can icThere is a certain uneffiab le harmony to us all.
 The Shadows of the lost beyond heavens will one day consum e us.
 Beware the Destroyers.
 They come from beyond the heavens from the realm in which no light shines.
 The Catclysm Approachs 821723895743895728947591348571349